Do you qualify?

 Worked examples for Filipino software engineers:

 English C1 note: Filipino professionals who studied in English-medium universities may already have C1-level proficiency.
-An IELTS Academic score of 7.0+ or Cambridge C1 Advanced certifies this — the certificate itself is required even if English was your medium of instruction.
+An IELTS Academic score of 7.0+ or Cambridge C1 Advanced certifies this, but the certificate itself is required even if English was your medium of instruction.

 Financial requirement: the Sperrkonto